 Why is Kenji so obsessed with "time" and "peace of mind"?
 The origin of this goes back to an avalanche accident he experienced in Alaska in 2007

-because of that urgency, we left things to the last minute, and we didn't have enough time to get to the peak and get ready.
-As a result, we skied without fully understanding the snow conditions, which we should have done, and caused the avalanche."
+because of that anxiety, our actions became last minute, and we didn't have enough time to arrive at the peak and get ready.
+As a result, we skied without properly assessing the snow conditions, which we should have done, and that led to the avalanche accident."

 After this painful experience, he became convinced that maintaining mental composure is the most important skill.
 The more comfortable your gear is and the smoother it operates, the less stress you'll have